BrunoMartins11/BrunoMartins11/README.md

 -->
 Here are some facts about me:

-- 🔭 I’m currently working on my Master Thesis ```Cloud-based IoT as a Service```
+- 🔭 I'm a Software Engineer working at @saltpay.
-- 🌱 I’m currently learning IoT, Golang, Elixir and many other stuff
+- 🌱 I’m currently learning Golang, Kubernetes and a bunch of other stuff.
-- ⚡ Fun fact: I play center for my hometown basketball team
+- ⚡ Fun fact: I used to play center for my hometown basketball team

 ![BrunoMartins11's github stats](https://github-readme-stats.vercel.app/api?username=BrunoMartins11&count_private=true&show_icons=true&theme=dracula)